A BEACON OF HOPE FOR THE UNIVERSITY COMMUNITY

 Office hours by appointment.

-Originally from Long Island, New York, Holly Ulmer is an ordained minister in the Presbyterian Church (U.S.A.).
+Originally from Long Island, New York, Rev. Holly Ulmer is an ordained minister in the Presbyterian Church (U.S.A.).
+As a pastor, Holly finds joy working with young adults and considers it a privilege to minister with students as they ask big questions, and journey from “inherited” faith to “owned” faith during the challenging college years.
+She loves accompanying students as they discover their life callings, and engage in social justice.
+On campus she is a Fostering Terp Success coach, and a Narrative 4 facilitator.
 Holly received a B.A. in Music and English from Bucknell University, and a Master of Divinity Degree from Princeton Theological Seminary.
-As a pastor, Holly finds joy working with young adults and considers it a privilege to minister to and with students as they journey from “inherited” faith to “owned” faith during the challenging college years.
-She regularly teaches a one-credit Interfaith/Secular Dialogue Course that has a strong social justice component and gives young adults skills for building relationships with others who have world views very different than their own.
-In 2018 Holly completed a Certificate in Spiritual Direction at the Bon Secours Retreat and Conference Center.
-For 10 years Holly was a member of National Capital Presbytery’s Anti-Racism Task Force.
+She has a Certificate in Spiritual Direction from the Bon Secours Retreat and Conference Center.
 Currently with colleagues she is a member of a Be the Bridge anti-racism discussion group.
 Holly is a member of the National Campus Ministry Association (NCMA), and created and coordinated the worship services for the 2010 annual conference.
-Board Certified with the Association of Professional Chaplains, Holly also served as an on-call Chaplain at Holy Cross Hospital in Silver Spring for 16 years.
+Board Certified with the Board of Chaplaincy Certification Inc. and a member of the Association of Professional Chaplains, Holly also served as an on-call Chaplain at Holy Cross Hospital in Silver Spring.

-Two of Holly’s favorite things are singing and playing the violin.
+Some of Holly’s favorite things are singing, dancing and playing the violin.

 Rachel Koehler, Chaplain Intern for 2021-2022 Academic year

 (Thanks to the wonderful generosity of an anonymous donor, 2020-2021 was the first time UCM provided a Seminarian Internship.
 UCM is an officially approved Practice in Ministry and Mission site for Wesley Theological Seminary.)